medialab/xan/docs/cmd/separate.md

 Created columns can be given a name using the --into flag, else they will be given generic names based on the original column name.
 For instance, splitting a column named "text" will produce columns named "text1", "text2"...
+The --prefix flag can also be used to choose a different name.

+Note that when using -c/--captures, column names can be deduced from regex capture group names like in the following pattern: (?<year>\d{4})-(?<day>\d{2}).

 It is also possible to limit the number of splits using the --max flag.

-If the number of splits is known beforehand (that is to say when using --into or --max or --widths or --cuts or --offsets), the command will be able to stream the data.
+If the number of splits is known beforehand (that is to say when using --into or --max, --widths, --cuts, --offsets or --captures), the command will be able to stream the data.
 Else it will have to buffer the whole file into memory to record the maximum number of splits produced by the selected method.

 Finally, note that by default, the separated column will be removed from the output, unless the -k/--keep flag is used.